genomematt/xenomapper/README.md

 	  --paired              the SAM files consist of paired reads with forward and reverse reads occuring once and interlaced
 	  --min_score MIN_SCORE
-	                        the minimum mapping score required.
-Reads with lower scores will be considered unassigned.
-Values should be chosen based on the mapping program and read length (score is as SAM AS field value) --cigar_scores        Use the cigar line and the NM tag to calculate a score.
+							the minimum mapping score.
+Reads with scores less than or equal to min_score will be considered unassigned.
+							Values should be chosen based on the mapping program and read length
+	  --cigar_scores        Use the cigar line and the NM tag to calculate a score.
 For aligners that do not support the AS tag.
 No determination of multimapping state will be done.